cesarArtezan/katacoda-scenarios-1/test1/intro.md

-In this tutorial you will learn how to use basic docker commands.
+In this tutorial you will learn how to use MongoDB.